 Bhim is named after a strong Indian hero and is the father of Sita’s cubs.
 He is a protective dad and makes sure his cubs are always safe.
 Bhim travels with them to the stream and teaches them how to escape danger.

 Niyati's mother is Sita and her father is Bhim.
 She lives in the Surke forest of Ilam district in eastern Nepal.
-She has had to adapt to the increasing development of this region as tea production has become a major use of land in the area.
+She has had to adapt to the increasing development in this area due to tea production.